-We could experience growth in the number of our employees and the scope of our operations, in the event we are successful in obtaining regulatory approval particularly in the areas of manufacturing, regulatory affairs, sales, marketing and health resources.
+We could experience growth in the number of our employees and the scope of our operations, if we need to conduct additional clinical trials or non-clinical investigation to support the potential resubmission of our NDA or in the event we are successful in obtaining regulatory approval particularly in the areas of manufacturing, regulatory affairs, sales, marketing and health resources.
 Our management may need to divert a disproportionate amount of its attention away from our day-to-day activities to devote time to managing these growth activities.
-To manage these growth activities, we must continue to implement and improve our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
+To manage these growth activities, we must continue to implement and improve our managerial, operational and financial systems, expand our facilities and continue to recruit and train additional qualified personnel.
+Due to the limited experience of our management team in managing a company with such anticipated growth, we may not be able to effectively manage the expansion of our operations or recruit and train additional qualified personnel.
 Our inability to effectively manage any expansion of our operations may result in weaknesses in our infrastructure, give rise to operational mistakes, loss of business opportunities, loss of employees and reduced productivity among remaining employees.
 Any growth experienced could require significant capital expenditures and may divert financial resources from other projects, such as the development of additional product candidates.
 If our management is unable to effectively manage such growth, our expenses may increase more than expected, our potential ability to generate revenue could be reduced and we may not be able to implement our business strategy.

 In addition, we have and may continue to need to adjust the size of our workforce as a result of changes to our expectations for our business, which can result in diversion of management attention, disruptions to our business, and related expenses.
 For example, in 2020, we experienced a significant reduction in workforce as our initial sulopenem development program concluded.
-If we receive approval for oral sulopenem, we may increase our workforce to support commercialization activities, and, if we pursue additional clinical work related to cUTI and/or other indications, we may increase our research and development headcount.
+However, we received a CRL from the FDA on July 23, 2021 in respect of our NDA.
+The CRL provided that additional data are necessary to support approval of oral sulopenem for the treatment of adult women with uUTIs caused by designated susceptible microorganisms proven or strongly suspected to be non-susceptible to a quinolone and recommended that we conduct at least one additional adequate and well-controlled clinical trial, potentially using a different comparator drug.
+Additionally, the FDA recommended that we conduct further non-clinical investigation to determine the optimal dosing regimen, although the FDA stated that this recommendation does not raise an approvability issue.
+In connection with any such additional clinical trial(s) and non-clinical investigation, we may need to increase our workforce to support additional clinical activities, and, if we pursue additional clinical work related to cUTI and/or other indications, we may increase our research and development headcount.